What to look for

 The BankAmericard Travel Rewards card provides extreme value; that is, if you're already a Bank of America customer.
 The card caters to the everyday spending needs of frequent travelers and has no annual fee, so the rewards begin stacking up immediately.

-Barclay's top-tier travel rewards card offers a significant sign-up bonus, lucrative rewards scheme, and no annual fee for the first year.
-Although it can be difficult to reach an actual person for customer service, the Barclay Arrival World Plus Elite MasterCard is a solid choice for any traveler.
+Barclay's top-tier travel rewards card offers a significant signup bonus, lucrative rewards scheme, and an annual fee that is $89 (waived first year).
+Although it can be difficult to reach an actual person for customer service, the Barclaycard Arrival® Plus World Elite Mastercard® is a solid choice for any traveler.

 "What qualifies as travel with the Arrival Plus?"